Federico-Ciuffardi/GodotTouchInputManager/README.md

 <img src="https://i.imgur.com/HxwBAK2.png" align="right" />

 # Godot Touch Input Manager
 Godot Touch Input Manager (GDTIM) is an asset that improves touch input support (includes [new gestures](#supported-gestures)) in the Godot game engine.
 You just need to autoload a script and it will start analyzing the touch input.
 When a gesture is detected a Custom Input Event corresponding to the detected gesture will be created and [fed up](https://docs.godotengine.org/en/stable/classes/class_input.html#class-input-method-parse-input-event) to the Godot built in Input Event system so it triggers functions like [`_input(InputEvent event)`](https://docs.godotengine.org/en/stable/classes/class_node.html#class-node-method-input).
 There is also a signal for each gesture if you prefer using signals to the aforementioned.

-This asset was ported to be added to Godot and is now a milestone for version 4.0 ([PR](https://github.com/godotengine/godot/pull/36953)).
+There are two active PRs that add some GDTIM gestures as native Godot events, one for [version 3.X](https://github.com/godotengine/godot/pull/37754) and one for [version 4.X](https://github.com/godotengine/godot/pull/39055), if you are interested, please show your support there.

 ## How to use
 * Download the latest release from https://github.com/Federico-Ciuffardi/Godot-Touch-Input-Manager/releases
 * Extract the downloaded *.zip* file somewhere in you project
 * Locate the extracted `InputManager.gd`, and [Autoload](https://docs.godotengine.org/en/3.4/tutorials/scripting/singletons_autoload.html) it.
 * Done!
-Now you can use the GodotTouchInputManager's [signals and its Custom Input Events](#supported-gestures).
+Now you can use GDTIM [signals and Custom Input Events](#supported-gestures).

 ## Examples
 ### [GodotTouchInputManager-Demo](https://github.com/Federico-Ciuffardi/GodotTouchInputManager-Demo)